LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 #.
 How to do your work at home and in the lab.

 #.
-How to get our notes, examples, and projects (now that that you know how
+How to get our book, examples, and projects (now that that you know how
    to use Mercurial).

 Before We Proceed